oguzhan-yilmaz/balcony/docs/quickstart.md

 !!! note "Important note on **--pattern** option"
     This option only filters the generated api parameters for the given operation.

-    Because of this `--pattern` matching is only applied to operations with requried parameters.
+    Because of this `--pattern` matching is only applied to operations with required parameters.

 ```bash